mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Question**: Roshi?
 It’s been my experience a lot of times during sesshin, and other people have said this sort of thing too, that they’ll be struggling along maybe for several periods, having a lot of pain.
 And then, apparently you slip into concentration with [samadhi](glossary#samadhi), and all of a sudden there’s a period that’s very nice, and time sort of disappears, and the pain disappears, and you’re able to sit there very quietly.
 And I guess I can understand how from concentration, pain wouldn’t bother you.
 But sometimes, the period ends, and it’s time to straighten your legs out, and your legs aren’t even stiff.
 You know, it’s as though I wasn’t sitting at all.
 It’s as though something changed in my body.
 I don’t understand; it seems like the muscles should still be sore afterwards, but sometimes they’re not.
 It’s as though that period of zazen didn’t even exist.
 Can you explain what happens, or... can you explain that at all?

-**Katagiri**: I have told you before, there are lots of pictures you can see *after* doing zazen.
+**Katagiri**: I have told you before, those things are lots of pictures you can see *after* doing zazen.
 Do you understand that point?
 Is that clear?

 **Same person**: Not completely, no.